Death: The Quantum Transition

 Transition at the Moment of Death:

-Both views assume that a significant shift or transformation occurs at the time of death.
-The Bhagavad Gita emphasizes the significance of this moment, saying that one’s thoughts at this time determine the nature of their next life.
-At the moment of death, tubulins are hypothesized to go from a classical to a quantum coherence state in Orch-OR.
+Both perspectives suggest that a major transformation takes place at the time of death.
+The Bhagavad Gita teaches that the final thought at this moment determines the nature of the next life.
+In a similar way, the Orch-OR theory proposes that tubulins within neurons shift from a classical state to a quantum coherence state at death.

 Integration of Ancient Wisdom and Modern Science: